CarlosOT2/GestaoProdutosVendas/README.en.md

 <h2>How to contribute</h2>
 <h3>What should I keep in mind before opening a Pull Request?</h3>

-- For your <b>Pull Request</b> be accepted, you will need to add a simple and explanatory title, following the correct files structure and format.
+- For your <b>Pull Request</b> to be accepted, you will need to add a simple and explanatory title, following the correct files structure and format.
 - This is my personal project, which I have had used as a learning experience.
 The code is probably inconsistent, with some decent parts and some bad parts.
 - How to contribute?: [Check out the guide](.docs/en/How%20To%20Contribute.md)